All Episodes

 Remember this, Willie.

-Because one day this guy the the alleged the the alleged potential attacker uh will will one day be in a court of law, and you don't want to prejudge him here, Willie.
+Because one day this guy, the alleged potential attacker will one day be in a court of law.

 Really?

-That's my heart bleeds.
+My heart bleeds.

-I think that's the his partic which uh when you're uh uh which is actually by itself is interesting because these guys think about that an awful lot because they're heading for the seventy-two virgins and they want to make sure that everything's in work in order to make that equip they want to make sure that that equipment doesn't fail, yes.
+Which actually by itself is interesting because these guys think about that an awful lot because they're heading for the 72 Virgins and they want to make sure that everything's in working order.

-No, but you're you're right.
+No, but you're right.

-I mean, w when we can't even discuss this honestly, and this is the problem, these guys must be laughing at us.
+I mean, when we can't even discuss this honestly, and this is the problem, these guys must be laughing at us.

 Well, lucky everybody isn't dead.

-Uh call it what it is.
+Call it what it is.

-Uh because we live in a under an administration that prides itself on its eunuch language now.
+So we have to use this eunuch language like potential attack because we live under an administration that prides itself on its eunuch language now.

-And the the host of Meet the Press couldn't even get it right, too, because he referred to the incident as using the plane, using the aircraft as a weapon.
+The host of Meet the Press couldn't even get it right, too, because he referred to the incident as using the plane, using the aircraft as a weapon.

-No, the guy wasn't flying the plane, he was trying to blow it up.
+No, the guy wasn't flying the plane.

 No, no, no.

-And the and the and the funny thing is i i the that if you're a radical cleric in Yemen, like this guy who advised the panty bomber and both uh Major Hassan at Fort Hood, same yet radical cleric, apparently, you you must be laughing at what this tells you uh about the society you're trying to overthrow.
+And the funny thing is that if you're a radical cleric in Yemen, like this guy who advised the Panty Bomber and both Major Hassan at Fort Hood, same radical cleric, apparently, you must be laughing at what this tells you about the society you're trying to overthrow, because it tells them they cannot, even in their language, never mind anything else, but even in their language, they cannot confront the enemy.

-They cannot even find the words to ignor um uh in fact they cannot even uh find the words to say the word enemy.
+In fact, they cannot even find the words to say the word enemy.

-I mean that is a concept that is wholly alien to the liberal mind.
+I mean, that is a concept that is wholly alien to the liberal mind.

 There are no enemies.